• Skip to primary navigation

 If you can't find mini red M&M's you can use red hots.

-How do I store Christmas Corn Flake Wreaths?
+How do I store Christmas Corn Flake Wreaths to keep them fresh?

 Can I freeze Christmas Corn Flake Wreaths?